hrvthzslt/personal-site/content/posts/creating-my-dream-dos-setup/index.md

 This is a batch script that mounts the `C:` drive and changes to it.
 The `@echo off` is there to suppress the output of the commands.
 The `mount` command is used to mount a directory as a drive, in this case the `C:` drive.
 The `c:` command changes to the `C:` drive.

-The `mount` command is specific to **Dosbox**; it's not a DOS command, and its second argument is a Unix path.
+The `mount` command is specific to **Dosbox**, it's not a DOS command, and its second argument is a Unix path.
 This can look confusing at first, but these built-in commands make handling emulation very easy.

 ## The C: drive